Archduchess Margaretha of Austria: Exile

 At the fall of the Habsburg monarchy, the republican government of Austria confiscated the properties of the Habsburgs.
 The family lost all their fortune.
 Margaretha's two eldest brothers, Archdukes Rainer and Leopold, decided to remain in Austria and recognized the new republic.
 The rest of the family moved to Spain in January 1919.
 They lived in Barcelona, with simplicity for more than fifteen years.
 The unleash of the Spanish Civil War in 1936 forced Archduchess Margaretha, her mother and her unmarried siblings to leave Spain.

 Archduchess Margaretha married late in life.
 Her husband, Francesco Maria Taliani, Marchese di Marchio (22 October 1887 – 16 March 1968), was an Italian diplomat.
 The wedding took place on 27 November 1937 at Schloss Sonnberg, property of her brother Archduke Anton and his wife Princess Ileana of Romania.

 Archduchess Margaretha and her husband settled in Nanjing, then capital of China, where Taliani served as the Italian ambassador to China between 1938 and 1943.
 It was a turbulent period.
 In December 1937, Japanese troops occupied Nanjing.
 In June 1940, Italy entered World War II siding with Nazi Germany and Japan.
 When, in September 1943, Italy surrendered to the Allied forces, Archduchess Margaretha and her husband were detained and interned in a Japanese concentration camp until the summer of 1945.

 Early in 1946, Archduchess Margaretha and her husband returned to Italy.
 Margaretha's husband was very wealthy and an avid art collector.
 They bought a house in Venice.
 In February 1951, they moved to Spain, where Margaretha's husband served as the Italian Ambassador to Francoist Spain until 1952, when Taliani was forced to retire.
 The couple settled in Rome.
 After twenty years of marriage, Francesco Maria Taliani de Marchio died in 1968, age 80.
-In her widowhood Archduchess Margaretha lived between Rome and la Tenuata reale, a rural property near Viareggio that she shared with her sisters Dolores and Immaculata.
+In her widowhood Archduchess Margaretha lived between Rome and la Tenuta Reale, a rural property near Viareggio that she shared with her sisters Dolores and Immaculata.
 Archduchess Margaretha outlived her two sisters.
-At her death in Rome on 21 June 1986, at age 92, she bequested la Tenuata reale to the commune of Viareggio to serve as public and cultural center.
+At her death in Rome on 21 June 1986, at age 92, she bequested la Tenuta reale to the commune of Viareggio to serve as public and cultural center.
 Her nephew, Archduke Dominik, inherited her fortune.